 Observing your bowel and urination habits as well as the appearance of your bowel movements and urine, offer you important feedback about your health.
 Pale, chalky stool can be a sign of liver disease or clogged bile ducts, and it is often accompanied by dark urine as the bile gets excreted through the kidneys instead of the digestive tract.
 If you experience any of these signs, see your doctor and be sure to tell him or her about your health history and symptoms.
 Further investigation in diagnosing your liver disease may include:

 - Blood tests: blood samples are taken and tested for liver enzyme levels

 - Imaging tests: ultrasound of the liver may be administered to assess liver damage

-- Biopsy: a small incision in the neck allows a tube to carefully travel to the liver where a tissue sample is taken and tested for cancer
+- Biopsy: a small sample of tissue from the liver is taken and tested for cancer and other diseases

 How you treat your liver disease is based on the cause and progression of your specific disease.
 Many types of liver disease can be successfully treated with lifestyle modifications along with regular monitoring of liver function.

 Promoting healthy liver function is paramount, no matter the form or stage of your liver disease.
 Even in the case of cirrhosis, although scarring of the liver is irreversible, preventing additional scarring is important in maintaining your health and preserving liver function and can be accomplished using lifestyle modifications.
 Healthy eating, regular exercise and eliminating liver toxins like alcohol and acetaminophen from daily life are key.